 Leading European clothing retailer Vertbaudet uses UGC to provide insights into customer opinion of it’s products.
 To collect this UGC, the retailer sends out a post-interaction email asking for reviews.
 It then analyzes these reviews for feedback and responds appropriately.
 In one case, it saw multiple customers comment that a dress, whilst pretty, was way too small.
 Vertbaudet responded by fixing the cut, in turn improving the product for future customers.
 Doing so has already led to a 12% sales increase.

 With a wide range of customers, a vast network of retailers, and Influenster, a community of over 6 million shoppers, Bazaarvoice has mountains of data that lets us estimate the ROI of UGC for your company.
 From all that knowledge, the marketing ROI calculator for UGC was born.
-Using 12 months of benchmark data, the marketing ROI calculator can project the revenue companies can gain by investing in a UGC program.
+Using 12 months of benchmark data, our marketing ROI calculator can project the revenue companies can gain by investing in a UGC program.